Starbucks Reveals Their 2018 Holiday Cup Designs

 Starbucks is honoring its fall tradition by debuting their annual holiday coffee cups.
-And if you want to peruse the cheery designs before they’re made available Friday, you can see them on in the Twitter image below.
+And if you want to peruse the cheery designs before they’re made available Friday, you can see them in the Twitter image below.
 As you can see, the 2018 holiday cup designs come in four different designs of red and green — the coffee giant says they additionally feature a “modern twist.”

 The popular coffee company indicated on their website that the red and green-hued cups came from looking at past holiday cup artwork.
-Starbucks described the new designs as,
+Starbucks described the new designs.

 CNN reports that on November 2, Starbucks stores will additionally be decorated for the holiday.
 Starting then, red apron-clad baristas will be serving some newly returned seasonal flavors, including the favorite Peppermint Mocha which has been around for 16 years.